July 24, 2020 6 min read

 A big component of squatting and deadlift is proper weight distribution.
 Having the right shoes that can deliver stability is a big key.
 The type of shoe that works best and is most often used is one that provides sturdy traction to the floor or pavement.
 You’ll often see people wearing shoes from brands Vans or Converse.
 Although they may look ideal, it’s important to choose wisely.

 Yes, shoes for powerlifting should be flat and allow for your toes to have some wiggle room.
-The problem with the above-mentioned shoes is that they can constrict the toes causing you to have inadequate weight distribution.
+The problem with most shoes is that they can constrict the toes causing you to have inadequate weight distribution.
 That’s why it’s important to invest in the right footwear.

 Unlike lifting straps that help with deadlifts, wrist wraps are allowed to be used in competitive powerlifting (if you’re in the gear division).
 Some lifters wear them while performing squats, but they’re commonly used during bench presses.
 Wrist wraps offer great support during heavy lifts because they help stabilize the wrist joints.